library-data-platform/ldp/ADMIN_GUIDE.md

 account, and `ldp`, a normal user of the database.
 It is also a good idea to restrict access permissions.

-With PostgreSQL, for example, this can be done with:
+This can be done on the command line, for example with PostgreSQL:

 ```shell
 $ createuser ldpadmin --username=<admin_user> --pwprompt